Web Analytics Made Easy - StatCounter

-Congratulations for landing yourself a job interview!
+Congratulations on landing yourself a job interview!
 You are ready for a job and now you need to prepare for the interview.
 Adjust to a non-military work culture.
-Unlike in the military, you will need to address your interviewer by the first or last name.
+Unlike in the military, you must address your interviewer by the first or last name.
 Adopt a different language to mention time.
 For example, say 4 pm instead of 16:00 hours.
 Explain your position in the military in simple terms and avoid complex military titles.
-Keep an open mind to the changes and to a new type of job.
-You also need to be flexible in terms of the work environment and job duties.
+Keep an open mind to changes and new types of jobs.
+You also need to be flexible regarding the work environment and job duties.

-Proofreading your curriculum vitae (CV) is crucial.
+Proofreading your resume is crucial.
 It increases your chances of getting called for an interview.
-A CV that flows smoothly and is free from any errors creates a good first impression on recruiters.
+A smooth resume that flows smoothly and is free from errors creates a good first impression on recruiters.
 Proofreading prevents spelling and grammatical mistakes.
-Take time to go through your CV and ensure there are no mistakes.
-Check whether all information provided is correct and do not fake.
-Organize your CV and do not cramp the text in it.
-You can seek professional help for proofreading your CV.
-It will save you time and guarantee a high-quality CV.
+Take time to go through your resume and ensure there are no mistakes.
+Check whether all information provided is correct and not fake.
+Organize your resume and do not cramp the text in it.
+You can seek professional help for proofreading your resume.
+It will save you time and guarantee a high-quality resume.

 Are you nervous about the interview?
 Are you unsure of what to expect?
-The transition from the military to any other workforce may seem challenging, but it’s not impossible.
+Transitioning from the military to any other workforce may seem challenging, but it’s not impossible.
 Your work discipline will come in handy.
-The tips below will help you prepare before the interview and boost your confidence.
+The tips below will help you prepare and boost your confidence before the interview.

 Research the company and the job profile so you can be well prepared.
-It will also give you an insight into the company’s history, work, culture and achievements.
-Assessing the job position will help you identify the skills that you have and can bring to the company.
+It will also give you an insight into the company’s history, work, culture, and achievements.
+Assessing the job position will help you identify your skills and can bring to the company.

-You must also prepare a set of questions that you would ask the recruiter at the end of the interview.
-This will be an easy task if you research well.
-Asking questions will demonstrate that you are interested in the role and you have done your research.
+You must also prepare a set of questions you would ask the recruiter at the end of the interview.
+This will be easy if you do your research well.
+Asking questions will demonstrate that you are interested in the role and have done your research.

-Make a list of some common interview questions and some unexpected questions.
-Form your answers to them.
+Make a list of common and unexpected interview questions and formulate your answers to them.
 If you are prepared for all sorts of questions, you will feel confident.
 Find someone to take your mock interviews.

 Be calm during the interview and think before answering.
-If you find a question tricky, then take a deep breath, relax, think and answer.
+If a question seems tricky, take a deep breath, relax, think, and answer.

-Confirm the day, time and location of the interview beforehand.
-Get familiar with the interview location and practice reaching there few days before the interview.
+Confirm the day, time, and location of the interview beforehand.
+Get familiar with the interview location and practice reaching it a few days before the interview.
 This will help you calculate the time it takes you to reach.
 If needed, you can also download a map of the route.

 Reach the location a few minutes before the scheduled time.
 This will make you feel relaxed.
 You can use the restroom and check if your outfit and appearance are alright.
-At the restroom, you can look at the mirror and tell yourself ‘I can do this’.
-This will be confidence booster right before going for the interview.
+You can look in the mirror at the restroom and tell yourself, ‘I can do this’.
+This will be a confidence booster right before going for the interview.

 Remember to carry documents and other essentials for the interview.
-Take a print-out of your CV, the job advert and remember the name of the hiring manager.
-Carry recommendation letters, certificates and the names of your references.
-It is always a good idea to have with you some extra documents at the interview.
-Remember to arrange your documents in the file, well before the interview.
+Print out your resume and the job advert, and remember the name of the hiring manager.
+Carry recommendation letters, certificates, and the names of your references.
+It is always a good idea to have some extra documents with you at the interview.
+Remember to arrange your documents in the file well before the interview.

 You must keep a pen and notepad with you to take notes.
 The pen will also come handy if you are asked to fill a form.